SATURN Fiber-Optic Satellites

 SATURN High Voltage Probe

 Alternatively to using built-in measurement modules the SATURN Transient Recorders can be equipped with fiber-optic modules.
-These modules are connected to external SATURN Measuring Satellites (see pictures) by means of a fiber-optic cable.
+These modules are connected to external SATURN Measuring Satellites (see pictures) by means of a digital fiber-optic cable.
 The Satellites are remotely controlled from the SATURN base unit.
 The pure optical communication and data transfer ensures optimal galvanic isolation between the remote test probe and the SATURN base unit.
-These so-called fiber-optic transmission lines allow both, potential-free measurements as well as bridging large distances between test object and data recording system.
+These so-called fiber-optic transmission lines allow both, floating measurements as well as bridging large distances between test object and data recording system.

 Typical applications include high voltage tests and high power measurements on circuit breakers, transformers, relays, contactors, etc. (like MOSFET / IGBT tests to name only two popular examples).
 Studies on energy-storage systems (e.g. FuelCells), electric motors and generators as well as electro-magnetic accelerators (Electromagnetic Launcher, EML) also belong to this area of use.
 Within these applications the optical isolation between SATURN base unit and Satellites provides reliable protection against high voltages and high currents.
 The optionally enhanced shielding of the HV probe enables secure and accurate recordings of transient signals even under exposure of extreme electromagnetic fields.

 In another field of application, the main focus is on bridging long distances, as for instance during ballistic experiments and explosion tests.
-The command and data transmission over fiber-optic cable allows distances of tens of miles/kilometers between the probe and measuring system, if needed.
+The digital command and data transmission over fiber-optic cable allows distances of tens of miles/kilometers between the probe and measuring system, if needed.
 The SATURN Transient Recorder automatically compensates varying cable lengths and resulting differences in signal transmission times.
 This ensures synchronous data recording among all channels also in multi-channel applications.

 Advantages over Traditional Fiber-Optic Transmission Lines